peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  -(2^31) or greater, and is less than 2^31; otherwise, <code>false</code>.

 ### CanFitInInt64
-    public boolean CanFitInInt64()
+    @Deprecated public boolean CanFitInInt64() Deprecated.
-Returns whether this object's numerical value is an integer, is -(2^63) or greater, and is less than 2^63.
+Instead, use CanValueFitInInt64(), if the application allows only CBOR integers, or (cbor.isNumber() &amp;&amp;cbor.AsNumber().CanFitInInt64()),   if the application allows any CBOR Object convertible to an integer.

 **Returns:**